 No one really knows!
 In mid-January, “Page Six” and TMZ reported that the couple’s wedding would take place over the weekend of March 1, which just so happened to be Bieber’s 25th birthday.
 This all made sense, as a source told TMZ that Bieber aspires to be married before turning the ripe age of 25.

 And then the details started to change.
 In late January, TMZ reported that the couple had delayed the ceremony for the third time, with sources telling TMZ that the cause of delay was due to certain loved ones being unable to make it.
-But according to a source who spoke to People in mid-March, the couple had put the wedding on indefinite hold, as Bieber is currently focusing on his mental-health struggles.
+But according to a source who spoke to People in mid-March, the couple had put the wedding on indefinite hold, as Bieber focused on his mental-health struggles.